volatile/volatile/README.md

 $ volatile
 ```

 … to automatically recompile and rerun the app every time a file change.
+If a `buid.sh` file exists there, it will be executed before building and running your app.

 Finally, to get updated versions of the [Core](https://github.com/volatile/core) and all [official packages](http://volatile.whitedevops.com#handlers-and-helpers):